seg/tutorials/1512_Semblance_coherence_and_discontinuity/writeup.md

 An entirely different approach than any we've discussed so far is to apply a structure tensor to seismic attributes.
 The structure tensor measures how the gradient of each dimension co-varies locally.
-Randen, et al (2000) were the first to propose this approach in their Gradient Structure Tensor (GST) attributes.
+Randen et al. (2000) were the first to propose this approach in their Gradient Structure Tensor (GST) attributes.
 A number of useful attributes can be computed from the ratios of the eigenvalues of the structure tensor, one of which is a measure of how